Whoever Steals This Book: Anime film

 An anime film adaptation was announced on June 3, 2025.
 The film is produced by Kagokan and directed by Daisei Fukuoka, from a screenplay written by Yasuhiro Nakanishi, characters designed by Keiko Kurosawa, and music composed by Michiru Ōshima.
-It is set to be released in Japan by Kadokawa Animation on December 26, 2025, after being previously scheduled for 2026.
-The film's theme song is "Share" performed by Yuki.
+It was released in Japan by Kadokawa Animation on December 26, 2025, after being previously scheduled for 2026.
+The film's theme song is "Share", performed by Yuki.
+Crunchyroll licensed the film for a theatrical release in North America.

 Reception

 The novel was nominated for the 2021 Japan Booksellers' Award.